 The process of making sure one area was fully completed and clean before moving on to the next area made sure that we experienced little wins along the way.
 It made the whole task seem less daunting.
 It was so important to complete one thing at a time.

-I’ve realized with anything in life, I want to:
+I’ve realized with a lot of things in life, I wanted to: